AnnaJiang1308/GraphZoo_crgeo/README.md

 ### Adding Custom Models

 1. After adding custom layers, custom models can be added in `models/encoders.py` in the source code by adding a class in the file.
 2. After adding custom layers, custom decoders to calculate the final output can be added in `models/decoders.py` in the source code by adding a class in the file.
-Default decoder is the `LinearDecoder`.

 ## Datasets